dpressel/torchure/README.md

 end
 ```

 If you want to just use a model directly as pretraining for a nn.LookupTable, you can use the Word2VecLookupTable instead.
-The usage is the same (almost), except this can be used both as a way to find the word vectors for indices, and it can be put directly into a neural network:
+The usage is the same (almost), except this can be used both as a way to find the word vectors for indices, and it can be put directly into a neural network.

 ```
 th> wv = Word2VecLookupTable('/data/xdata/oct-s140clean-uber.cbow-bin')